One of my illustrations in a recent post,

 By Amanda Marchand (2003)

-9 Responses to “Without Cease”
+9 thoughts on “Without Cease”

 I would argue that using the pope as a “current” example might not be the best of ideas.
 Look at him: the pope is absolutely ancient.
 But none of that matters; I like “without cease” and the associated aged style.
 It gives sentences a nice, broken-in feeling that “current” styles are too new to impart.